dam

 Google Map

-Not only cherry blossoms but also dams!
+Not only cherry blossoms, but also a dam!
 Check out the charms of Miharu Town

-Miharu Dam was built over a period of 30 years to help reduce flood damage and act as a water use to secure water resources in the surrounding area.
-Dams not only support people's lives, but also contribute to creating a rich natural environment.
-The gentle surface of the water is spreading, and there are many photo spots, so why not take a leisurely stroll?
-When visiting, be sure to check out the nearby spots as well.
+Miharu Dam was built over a period of 30 years to mitigate flood damage and ensure water resources for the surrounding area.
+The dam not only supports people's lives, but also contributes to the creation of a rich natural environment.
+There are many photo spots for the gently spreading water surface, so why not take a leisurely stroll?
+When you visit, be sure to check out the nearby spots as well

 Other articles